New construction and shopping rise as Ankeny grows

 1/4

-Students in the city are served by the Ankeny Community School District.
-Students in the city are served by the Ankeny Community School District.
-Niche gives the district an A rating and ranks it as the No. 1 best school district in the metro area.
+Ankeny Community School District offers top-rated schools.
+The district offers open enrollment per state law, but reserves some open seats for its projected growth.
 The arrival of Ankeny Centennial High School in 2013 relieved some overcrowding at Ankeny High, which now serves the southern half of the city.
 “I could see them adding another in the next five to ten years or so,” says Shane Kennedy, an agent with eXp Realty who sells homes in Ankeny.
-The high schools offer dual enrollment and associate degrees through the Ankeny branch of Des Moines Area Community College.
+Both high schools offer dual enrollment classes and associate degrees through the Ankeny branch of Des Moines Area Community College.
+Tornado drills are required at least twice a semester at Ankeny schools, as FEMA gives Ankeny a 98.3 Risk Index score for tornadoes, compared to the statewide score of 60.6.

 Southeast Elementary School serves the students of Southeast Ankeny.